plgd-dev/doc/content/en/developer-guide/advanced-security.md

       clientCertificateRequired: true
 ```

-After that, only devices which have signed identity certificates by CA configured in coap-gateway can access the cloud.
+After that, only devices which have signed identity certificates by CA configured in coap-gateway can access the hub.

 ## How coap-gateway resolves device ID